 Some of the most contentious fights between siblings occur because one sibling feels that the other is receiving more money from their parents.

 What makes it worse is when the parents keep it a secret, explains Fishel.
 “It’s much better to openly explain that one kid is going through a bad patch or needs money for something specific and then explain that when the other needs help you’ll be there for them, too,” she adds.
-Coleman advises parents to be mindful that they’re giving equally financially to their children and to be as conscientious and open as possible about money.
+Coleman advises parents to be mindful that they’re giving equal financial help to their children and to be as conscientious and open as possible about money.

 Gagliano suggests that parents monitor the argument between their adult offspring to see if they can come to a resolution without parental involvement.
 If there’s no apparent resolution, and you decide that an intervention is required, there are ways to handle the disagreement in order to arrive at a more peaceful outcome for your family.